IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _Why do programmers always carry a notebook?
-To jot down all the bugs they need to fix._
+> _What do you get when you cross a programmer with a musician?
+A composer of code._

 <!--ENDS_HERE_QUOTE_CARD-->